DarkRelicz/wsfuzz/README.md

 ## Exiting

 To terminate the execution of wsfuzz, press `Ctrl+C`.
 This will trigger a KeyboardInterrupt, and the program will exit gracefully.
+Otherwise, wsfuzz will exit at the end of its execution.

 ## Contributions